Atracsys/SlicerAstmPhantomTest/README.md

 ...
 ```

 The model name of the phantom (`MODEL`) is also given in the parameter file.
 The name has to match one of the models included in `module_path\Resources\models`.
-For example, `MODEL = phantomV1` will prompt the software to load the 3D model `phantomV1_RAS.stl`.
+For example, `MODEL = phantomV1` will prompt the software to load the 3D model `phantom2018_RAS.stl`.
+Two models are already included, corresponding to the last two revisions of the standard in 2018 and 2022.

 # Usage<a name="usage"></a>
 ## Setup<a name="setup"></a>